ALL

 Help them find healthy ways to express themselves through art, activity, and play.

 Children understand things differently as they get older.
-Teenagers may become withdrawn and not want to talk.
+For example, teens may become withdrawn and not want to talk.
 Respect their need for personal space, but gently remind them that you are there if they need you.

 Give reassurance

-Let children know that you and others will still take care of them.
+Let your child know that you and others will still take care of them.
 This lets them focus on their own grief.
-Make sure they understand that suicide is not a way to solve problems, and there are better ways to deal with problems.

 Get help and support